petergoodin/bootstrap_funcs/README.md

 # bootstrap_funcs

-Repo to house my (currently) small collection of bootstrapping functions.
+Repo to house my (currently) small collection of montecarlo / resampling / reshuffling / what ever you want to call them functions.

-First item - A bootstrap model validation method